 - Applications which were previously declined by the Trust cannot be resubmitted.

 *The Trust prioritises its funding to support opportunities overseas.
 Funding for projects in Australia may be awarded if the development opportunity is of high quality and can offer exceptional benefits to an individual's professional practice.

-Our Trustees are looking for well-researched overseas travel projects that demonstrate thorough planning, careful budgeting and offer the time and scope to gain maximum benefit from international experience.
+Our Trustees are looking for well-researched projects that demonstrate thorough planning, careful budgeting and offer the time and scope to gain maximum benefit from the development experience.